maxim-saplin/goal-sloc/README.md

 All features preserved, analyzer clean, verified on both Android emulator *and* Linux desktop build, with 2 latent bugs fixed along the way.

 What worked: deleting dead code and a no-op placeholder subsystem, relocating the debug harness out of shipping code, eliminating a redundant state layer, clean-room rewrites against tests, and delegating custom logging to a library.
 What *looked* like progress but wasn't: trimming comments (the easiest lever, which undermines the spirit of the task), and "deep-module" reshuffles (solid design, but line count stays ~neutral).
-The honest part: generated/native scaffolding sets a floor—when the target is below that, the rest is a product decision, not an engineering one.
-The skill makes the agent surface that math up front and escalate if needed.

 ## Install